griccardos/rusl/readme.md

 ### Dioxus
 (https://dioxuslabs.com/)

-I heard a lot of good things about dioxus, so I tried setting that up.
-However having never used react or something similar, I struggled a bit.
-I wasn't quite sure of the difference in use_state, use_future, use_hook, and when one would use each case.
-To be fair, I did not spend a lot of time on this, so I left it for someone to contribute to the dioxus branch so we can get something going there.
+Having never used react or something similar, I struggled a bit with hooks.
+However after a bit of time, and as the documentation became better, was able to get a solution working.
+Needed to use async and `use_coroutine` to run in the background and check for results.
+Other than that it was easy to set up user interface if you are familiar with front end web development.

+#### Pros
+- few lines of code
+- availability of thousands different web frameworks that can be used

+#### Cons
+- resizing of window has flickering due to use of webview
+- hooks are perhaps more difficult to understand if one has never used React
+- limited formatting in `rsx!` - would like to see formatter here

 ### Druid
 (https://github.com/linebender/druid)